 What is hypospadias?

-Hypospadias is a malformation that affects the urethral tube and the foreskin on a male's penis.
+Hypospadias is a malformation that affects the opening of the urethra and the foreskin on a male's penis.
 The urethra is the tube that carries urine from the bladder to the outside of the body.
 Hypospadias is a disorder in which the male urethral opening is not located at the tip of the penis.
 The urethral opening can be located anywhere along the urethra.
 Most commonly with hypospadias, the opening is located along the underside of the penis, near the tip.

 What causes hypospadias?

-Hypospadias is a congenital (present at birth) anomaly (abnormality), which means that the malformation occurs during fetal development.
-As the fetus develops, the urethra does not grow to its complete length.
-Also during fetal development, the foreskin does not develop completely, which typically leaves extra foreskin on the top side of the penis and no foreskin on the underside of the penis.
+Hypospadias is a congenital (present at birth) anomaly (abnormality).
+This means that the malformation happens during fetal development.
+As the fetus develops, the tissue covering the underside of the penis that forms part of the urethra doesn't completely close.
+Also during fetal development, the foreskin does not develop completely.
+This typically leaves extra foreskin on the top side of the penis and no foreskin on the underside of the penis.

 Who is affected by hypospadias?